 We don't issue this statement lightly, but the ultimate place for winter activities is Mt.
 McSauba!
 If you're traveling with kids, Mt.
 McSauba is a great place for kids to go sledding (bring your own), ice skating, cross country skiing, snowshoeing, and skiing or snowboarding.
 Mt.
 McSauba is perfect for the beginner or intermediate skier/snowboarder with six runs, four rope tows, lighted skiing, and a terrain park.
 It's also known for great ski lessons!

 The 80 acres of wooded trails at Mt.
 McSauba are the perfect combination of groomed and natural powder trails.
-These trails are great for snowshoeing or cross country skiing.
-For the thrill seeker looking to try something new, rent a fat tire bike and explore the trails via pedal power.
-Check our calendar of events for Friday night candlelight hikes during the winter!
+These trails are great for snowshoeing or cross-country skiing.
+For the thrill-seeker looking to try something new, rent a fat tire bike and explore the trails via pedal power.

 There is something awe-inspiring about Michigan's state parks; especially in the winter!
 Situated a few miles south of Charlevoix along the shores of Lake Michigan, Fisherman’s Island State Park offers miles of ungroomed and rugged trails with spectacular lake views.
 This park is great for snowshoeing and cross country skiing.
-Located between Charlevoix and Boyne City, Young State Park has an easy to navigate trail system that offers guest low-impact and gently rolling trails with dazzling views of Lake Charlevoix.
+Located between Charlevoix and Boyne City, Young State Park has an easy-to-navigate trail system that offers guests low-impact and gently rolling trails with dazzling views of Lake Charlevoix.
 This state park is perfect for snowshoeing, cross country skiing, and general exploring.
-Each of these state treasures is a must see where you can enjoy breathtaking water views along the trails and quiet serenity that can be found in winter.
+Each of these state treasures is a must-see where you can enjoy breathtaking water views along the trails and quiet serenity that can be found in winter.